• Skip to content

 • What do I have to do, like schoolwork?

-This gives your child the chance to think about the issue from their own point of view, rather than having you ‘solve’ the problem for them.
+This gives your child the chance to solve the problem themselves, rather than having you solve it for them.

-Once your child has thought about the questions above, you could talk together about their ideas for what might change.
-You can give feedback on the things you agree with, or any problems you see.
+Once your child has thought about the questions above, you could talk together about their ideas for change.
+You can give feedback on the things you agree with or any problems you see.

-Your child is learning time management and priority-setting skills.
+Your child is learning skills for managing time and setting priorities.
 If you let your child put their plan into action, it gives them the chance to practise these skills.

 Supported By